¡Hola Niños!

 Think Creatively: The Bay Area Discovery Museum is coming to you.
 It’s fun!
 It’s open-ended!
 Awaken your inner engineer/scientist/artist!
 Tap into your creativity!

 Make Some Art!
 Even if you aren’t stocked up on art supplies, art is all around you waiting to happen.
 Look around, and make sculptures with anything you see: dirty socks, stuffed animals, discarded packaging, rubber bands, junk mail!
 There’s no wrong way to do this—but please, tell your adult first, so you don’t take something that they need!
-Check out:

 Make Use of your Digital Library: Go to our Kids’ page to see our e-resources including E-Books and Audio, digital storytimes, a vetted list of librarian approved games, and more!